haroldsnyers/Project_Embedded_System-Coilgun/README.md

 # Project_Embedded_System-Coilgun
 ## Introduction
-This Coilgun project is a project
+This Coilgun project is a project under the car of the ECAM.

 The purpose of this project was to make a school laboratory experience which could be actionned remotely from the student's home.
-It was demanded to use atleast 2 of 3 following :
+It was demanded to use atleast 2 of 3 following modules:
 - arduino
 - Beagle Bone Black
 - PIC